JOMI logo

 CHAPTER 1

 Hi, I'm Dr. David Rattner.
 We're going to repair a paraesophageal hernia today, laparoscopically, in an 85-year-old woman whose main complaint is dysphasia.
 It's a very complex case that’s had a lot of preoperative evaluation.
 She definitely has an esophageal motility disorder.
 It has not really responded very well to the usual treatments, and she also hasn't responded to Botox injections or other things that one might do to treat achalasia or dysmotility.
 There's a sense among her referring physicians - and I agree with it - that there's a mechanical component to her dysphagia caused by the paraesophageal hernia.
 So we're going to repair this laparoscopically, and I hope that she has a good response to it.
+So what we’ll do is we’ll get all things set up laparoscopically, expose the hiatus - and then we'll take down the hernia sac separating the parietal peritoneum from the mediastinal pleura.
+Once we find out whether we can reduce her stomach without any tension, we'll trim away the hernia sac, repair the hiatus, and - in her case, I may do the most minimal of fundoplications - more of a gastropexy than a fundoplication per se.
+Since she's got such severe dysphagia, we really just want to straighten things out anatomically and leave it at that.
+If she has some reflux afterwards, we’ll treat that medically.

 CHAPTER 2

+Let's have a knife please.
+So one of the important things about doing a paraesophageal hernia - or any esophageal case where you gonna be high up - is to not put your trocar in the umba - umbilicus.
+Put it left of midline and cephalad to the umbilicus.
+Everybody's different size and shape, so it needs to be individualized.
+I don't think there's one formula that fits all patients.
+A little bit more reverse-T, please.
+That’s colon.
+That’s her colon, yeah.
+You know what - let’s put yours in first because you can take a grasper and push that down, and then I can get this in better.
+Knife to Steven.
+Line, obviously.
+Yep, right about there.
+Okay, let’s have a 12, please.
+Let’s put the next one in while you’re over there with a knife in your hands.
 This is where the rib is, right?
-Dr. Rattner?
-Yeah.
-It’s okay.
-While you're waiting for that - hold - yeah, she doesn't have a 12 millimeter trocar.
-Why don’t you take this - take a bowel grasper.
+She doesn't have a 12-millimeter trocar.
+Why don't you take this - take a bowel grasper.
 I'll have a knife, please.
 This will have to work.
 Should be prefect.
-K - let’s have the Alain now please and then the liver retractor.
+Okay, let’s have the Alien now, please.
+And then the liver retractor.
 You lift that liver up with your grasper.
-There - we almost got it.
-That’s interesting.
-Yeah - don’t know what that is.
+There - got it.
+That's interesting.
+Yeah - don't know what that is.
 Looks a little like an angioma or something.
-I don't know what it is.
-It’s interesting, I mean… Just drop that out of there - maybe… I don’t know what it is either, but I think we could take it out with a little harmonic scalpel.
+I don't know what that is.
+It's interesting, I mean...
+Just drop that out of there - maybe… I don’t know what it is either, but I think we could take it out with a little harmonic scalpel.
 Alright, let’s fix her main problem first, and let’s do that at the end, okay?
-Cuz I think that it would be a mistake if we did that and had a problem.
-Bleeding - yeah, exactly.
+Because I think that it would be a mistake if we did that and had a problem.
+Yeah, exactly.
 Okay.
 Knife to Steven.
 Entry line here.
-Just below the rib.
+Just below the rib?
 Yeah, just below the rib.
-You want to set up your trocars so that there's a triangle between the optical trocar and the your one which the surgeon’s gonna operate with his right and left hand.
+You want to set up your trocars so that there's a triangle between the optical trocar and your one which the surgeon's gonna operate with his right and left hand.
+Let me have a grasper, please, and a Harmonic.
+And rotate the table towards me, please.

 CHAPTER 3